Eel Festival 2022

-The day begins with a Welcome to Country and a smoking ceremony, followed by a corroboree by Nulungu Dreaming and performances by Gumaroy Newman.
+The day begins with a Welcome to Country by Rhiannon Wright and a smoking ceremony, followed by a corroboree by Nulungu Dreaming and performances by Gumaroy Newman.

-Drop-in activities throughout the day include boomerang painting, weaving, Darug language workshops, as well as a live eel display.
+Drop-in activities throughout the day include boomerang painting, weaving and Darug language workshops.

-The day is a wonderful opportunity to learn about, engage with and celebrate Indigenous culture.
+The day is a wonderful opportunity to learn about, engage with and celebrate Aboriginal culture.

 We look forward to you seeing you at Elizabeth Farm.

 Budjari Naami Darug Nurawa.
 Good to see you on Darug Country.

 Our museums and places are on Aboriginal land.
 As we walk together and tread gently on this country we acknowledge the Burramuttagal of Darug nation, the traditional custodians, and pay respect to the Elders, past and present, and to all Aboriginal and Torres Strait Islander peoples.
 Aboriginal people have a deep and continuing cultural attachment to this country and are the rightful interpreters of their history and heritage.

 We acknowledge the impact Elizabeth Farm has had on Aboriginal Country and that this impact continues to be felt today.
 Was, is, and always will be Aboriginal land.